lesspass/lesspass/readme.md

 ## FAQ

-How can I generate a password if I have a quote (`'`) in my master password ?
+### How can I generate a password if I have a quote (`'`) in my master password ?

 Escape the quote like this :

     lesspass lesspass.com contact@lesspass.com 'my parents'\'' house is great'

 Replace `'` by `'\''`

+### password prompt

+If you omit master password, lesspass-cli will ask you a master password:

+    lesspass lesspass.com contact@lesspass.com --length=14
+    master password:

 ## License